omarelabed/SurroundSound/README.md

 3. Use
 ------
-For using the application, just connect to the websocket (see *1.
+For using the application, just connect to the websocket (set at *1.
 Setup*) with a web-browser.

 PD-NET: http://pd-net.org/